 - Universal Blvd. & Rosen Hospitality College

 Before Best Foot Forward, the yield rate for crosswalks on roads posted 40 mph and higher was a very low 1.2 percent – that is about 1 in 100 cars yielding.
-Within one year, BFF brought this number up to 5 percent.
-Following the second year of BFF’s triple E approach, the yield rate for roads posted 40 mph and higher is at 23 percent – still low, but improving.
+At the end of 2016, into our fifth year, 28 percent of drivers on roads 40 mph or higher were yielding.
+Still low, but improving.

-Before Best Foot Forward, only 1.2% of drivers stopped for a person in a marked crosswalk on roads 40mph.
+Before Best Foot Forward, only 1.2% of drivers stopped for a person in a marked crosswalk on roads 40 mph or higher.

 Progress in the Numbers